GhennadiiMir/skills-github-pages/index.md

 ---
-title: Test progect for Github Pages hosted file
+title: Test project for Github Pages hosted file
 ---

-# This is a test Home page

-We re testing the Github Pages functionality
+We are testing the Github Pages functionality